djwrisley/RLAC/_pages/assessmentS26.md

 - Assignment 2: TBA
 - Assigment 3: TBA

+### Midterm and Final Oral Exam (20% total — 10% each)

+The oral exams will cover readings, material covered in your assignments and any material more generally in the class.
+They will last 15 minutes each and will be in person.

 ___

 **Purpose:** To demonstrate mastery of course concepts and methods through independent research and creative data storytelling.

 **Components:**
 - Analysis of a text corpus using methods explored in class
-- Written component (2,000–3,000 words) critically examining process, results, and limitations
+- Written component (1,500-3,000 words) critically examining process, results, and limitations
 - Digital visualization or interactive component
-- Presentation to the class (5–10 minutes)
+- Oral response to questions about the class

 **Corpus Options:**
-You may choose from provided corpora (science fiction texts, NYUAD Arts Center performances, historical documents) or propose your own corpus for approval.
+You may choose from provided corpora or propose your own corpus for approval.

 **Grading Criteria:**
 - Quality and rigor of analysis